Publications

 Yang Jiang, Charlotte M. Deane, Garrett M. Morris, and 1 more author

-PLoS Computational Biology, 2024
+PLoS Computational Biology, May 2024

 2. Non-covalent Lasso Entanglements in Folded Proteins: Prevalence, Functional Implications, and Evolutionary Significance